michaelballantyne/multiscope/README.md

 ## Caveats

 DrRacket's binding arrows will point to every location where an identifier was imported via require or the initial bindings of a scope, even those for other, incorrect scopes.

+There is currently no scoping form that behaves like quasiquote, so some macros may be inconvenient to write.